vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 - The skipping query operator rank feature is only valid in the case where the hit was retrieved by the operator
 - The query used logical disjunction to retrieve hits into ranking.

+It's is nevertheless possible to calculate the semantic distance/similarity using [tensor computations](../tensor-examples.html) for the hits that were not retrieved by the `nearestNeighbor` query operator.
+See also [tensor functions](../reference/ranking-expressions.html#tensor-functions).

-Changing from logical `OR` to `AND` instead will intersect the result of the sub retrievers, the search for nearest neighbors is constrained to documents at least matching one query term.
+Changing from logical `OR` to `AND` instead will intersect the result of the two efficient retrievers, the search for nearest neighbors is then constrained to documents which at least matches one of the query terms in the `weakAnd`.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>